appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/okta.md

   | **User Info URL**      | userinfo_endpoint         |
   | **JWK Set URL**             |  jwks_uri          |

 3. In the **Scope** box, specify the scopes to be used by the application during authentication to authorize access to a user's details.
 By default, there are three scopes - `openid`, `email`, and `profile`.

   Appsmith needs `openid` and `email` as mandatory scopes.
-For more information, see [Okta API scopes](https://developer.okta.com/docs/guides/configure-user-scoped-account-management/main/#grant-the-required-scopes).
+It’s also highly recommended to use the `offline_access` scope to avoid errors related to expired access tokens and excessive re-login requests.
+For more information, see [Okta API scopes](https://developer.okta.com/docs/reference/api/oidc/#scopes).

 4. In the **Username Attribute** box, specify the name of the claim which represents the email of the user.
 The default value is `email`.